rmi-electricity/patio/README.rst

 Using RStudio
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-For RStudio to use the patio environment created in the previous step, you must open it from the terminal with the following command:
+For RStudio to use the patio environment created in the previous step, you must open it from the terminal with the following command.
+The first time running this may take a long time as additional R packages are downloaded and compiled.

 .. code-block:: zsh

    pixi run rstudio

-To setup your IDE to use the pixi environment see these guides `PyCharm <https://pixi.sh/v0.20.1/ide_integration/pycharm/>`_, `RStudio <https://pixi.sh/v0.20.1/ide_integration/r_studio/>`_.
+Additional information on setting up your IDE to use the pixi environment see these guides `PyCharm <https://pixi.sh/v0.20.1/ide_integration/pycharm/>`_, `RStudio <https://pixi.sh/v0.20.1/ide_integration/r_studio/>`_.